sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 |  Authentication    | `OAuth2ClientCredentials`
 |  Client ID         | `<use your client ID from the Business Rules service instance>`
 |  Client Secret     | `<use your secret from the Business Rules service instance>`
-|  Token Service URL | `https://<userid>.authentication.eu10.hana.ondemand.com/oauth/token` where `userid` is your trial account user id
+|  Token Service URL | `https://<userid>.authentication.eu10.hana.ondemand.com/oauth/token` or `https://<userid>.authentication.us10.hana.ondemand.com/oauth/token` where `userid` is your trial account user id

 ![Configure Destination](createdestination-rules.png)